-Unilever’s Global CEO Paul Pullman, has said in many interviews that he views businesses’ role as addressing society’s problems, in that context, what is Unilever Pakistan doing here?
+GVS: Unilever’s Global CEO Paul Pullman, has said in many interviews that he views businesses’ role as addressing society’s problems, in that context, what is Unilever Pakistan doing here?

-Our approach to sustainability is very much linked to our business operations.
+Shazia Syed: Our approach to sustainability is very much linked to our business operations.
 When I sit in other forums, sometimes I see that they talk about corporate social responsibility – after we finish our business discussion.
 They say let’s do something good for the country and I always tell them that the more sustainable the approach is, the better.

 We’ve seen it work for our brands and it works for the society; it’s a win-win situation.
 As Paul said, ‘It’s very much part of our portfolio’ of how we look at society, so, for example, “Lifebuoy” leads the health agenda and “Pond’s” leads the women’s empowerment agenda.

 It works both ways, while adding value as we move forward we are also innovating our products, wearer educating them and once educated they have more money, buy better things, they will spend on our products.

-Is there any particular area of focus for Unilever in terms of social issues in Pakistan?
+GVS: Is there any particular area of focus for Unilever in terms of social issues in Pakistan?

 Shazia Syed: We are doing a lot of things, just to give an example; “Fair & Lovely” is giving scholarships to women.
 There are over 59 girls from across Pakistan that are currently enrolled as scholars in the program and are completing their tertiary education.
 Since the program started three years ago, Pond’s each year has been talking about the “Pond’s miracle journey “where we look for mentors and we ask them to appoint mentees for themselves.

 They have about nine mentees each with whom they share their experiences.
 Mentors are chosen to acts role models for their mentees.
 We chose these women for what they have achieved, so they act as an inspiration for women and give their message explaining how they were able to get to the point that they are now at.

 Then we have a huge rural program, a “Gundi Baja” economic empowerment program.
 We pick out women in rural areas, who have certain leadership qualities and are a cut above the others; maybe they have a flair or are bold.
 We mentor them along with their families.
 We set them up or help them so that they start earning more, for example, they may already have a shop in their home, which is not making money.

-We teach them how to make money, book keeping, what assortments of things to sell, how to give credit or how to manage the back end and suddenly their profits jump.
+We teach them how to make money, bookkeeping, what assortments of things to sell, how to give credit or how to manage the back end and suddenly their profits jump.
 Then there are women who we teach vocational skills such as learning bridal makeup (salon/beautician courses).

 We may set up little shops/salons in their homes, so they become the beauticians of their community.
-Suddenly, they are making money and their position in the society is different; this then encourages a lot of other women to come forward.
+Suddenly, they are making money and their position in society is different; this then encourages a lot of other women to come forward.

-Is this part of your CSR Program or you are doing it as part of your general sustainability program?
+GVS: Is this part of your CSR Program or you are doing it as part of your general sustainability program?

 Shazia Syed: We have a huge footprint in rural areas so when we go there we are spending time with the people and we are selling our products.
 It works both ways, while adding value as we move forward we are also innovating our products, we are educating them and once educated they have more money, buy better things, they will spend on our products.
 So that’s how it works handing hand.

 This year we are taking it one step forward by looking at our sustainability agenda a bit more; we are raising the bar for ourselves.
 We have started the journey from the consumer and at the other end with our employees.
 Our welfare programs for our salesmen, is very unique, as a result the attrition rate for our salesmen is very low.
 At one point, it used to be our biggest issue.

 We realized that just monetarily competitive salaries are not going to cut it, so what we do is provide them with a whole medical program, including outpatient expenses, not only for them but for their families including their parents.
 Health expenses were a big pain point in their lives, when they have a crisis they don’t know what to do.

 In our society, parents play a huge role so when that is covered it makes them more productive and loyal.
 We work with “Nay Jeevan” an organization that helps us do that.
 When the money is left over we look at the budget and we try and spend the budget; so, for example if any is leftover we go back to the women and do mammograms for them.

 Our products have a huge space in the rural areas and that’s where we do a lot of work then the other bit is our factory footprint.
 Now we want to now look at that horizon.
 We have got four factories, Rahimyar Khan PC Factory then we have Khanewal which is our tea factory and then we have got ice-cream and food factory outside Lahore and then we have got 3rd parties also.

 There is the core, that is our internal system, then we start peeling the onion and then we go round and assess what our benchmark should be.

-How have you changed this sustainability approach?
-We have been working on all these different strands; brand activities, philosophy for our employees and work in our factories, so we wanted to bring it all together and focus wherever our footprint is.
+Shazia Syed: We have been working on all these different strands; brand activities, philosophy for our employees and work in our factories, so we wanted to bring it all together and focus wherever our footprint is.
 At the same time, we had different themes going on, but we realized that for example women empowerment and health go hand in hand.

 The hand which rocks the cradle is basically a woman’s hand, yet women are the most neglected members in our society.
 We realized that we talk about women empowerment but it will only happen if she is healthy, then she will come to work, then she will be able to rise to the challenge.

 The household budget spent on a woman’s healthies very little.
-In rural areas, often medical facilities for women are not available, men don’t prioritize women’s health because of ‘purdah’ or women don’t talk about their illness to men, until it becomes visible, since they don’t prioritize their own health.
+In rural areas, often medical facilities for women are not available, men don’t prioritize women’s health because of ‘purdah’ or women don’t talk about their illness to men, until it becomes visible since they don’t prioritize their own health.

 We decided we can do something like the “me first “kind of campaign.
 Talk to women and explain to them that if they are healthy, they will be able to function and tell the men that if she is not healthy, it is not a good business case for the family as a whole.
 As part of this program, we have found and are looking to work with many partners such as the pharmaceutical companies and others and we are looking at UN Women partnering with us.

-Who are the key partners?
+GVS: Who are the key partners?

 Shazia Syed: We are evolving as we go along; we are in the stage where we are targeting women to launch our initiative and it’s a big initiative because there are about100 million women and if we remove the older women and the children, then we look at our footprint, and we come to around 20 million.

 Our target is that half of these 20 million should be served in some way in the next 5-10 years.
 We did a survey with women and found that their basic needs are mentoring, infrastructure (easy for her to come and go) and no harassment.
 If these are taken care of, they will work.

 These are the three buckets that we are trying to work on and if there are the right policies which enable women to come to work and if the infrastructure is right, they have their privacy, their space and security, they can easily manage working.

 The hand which rocks the cradle is basically a woman’s hand, yet women are the most neglected members in our society.
 We realized that we talk about women empowerment but it will only happen if she is healthy.

-Apart from the UN are there any multinational firms that are helping your company in this initiative?
+GVS: Apart from the UN are there any multinational firms that are helping your company in this initiative?

-Shazia Syed: We will be talking to the Government about getting health workers involved, because through them we will be able to work more effectively, as it is not possible for us to do everything on our own.
+Shazia Syed: We will be talking to the Government about getting health workers involved because through them we will be able to work more effectively, as it is not possible for us to do everything on our own.
 We are also in discussions with different companies to see how we can work together.
-There are lots of companies that are working on products that can help with overall society’s sustainability agenda.
+There are lots of companies that are working on products that can help with the overall society’s sustainability agenda.

 GVS: What kind of response have you had from the government: Federal & Provincial?

-The Government is doing a lot of things so we want to take to them a proposition that excites them.
+Shazia Syed: The Government is doing a lot of things so we want to take to them a proposition that excites them.
 Health is now a provincial subject and most of our rural footprint and the population is in Punjab.
 Once we have a footprint plan, we are going to present it to them and I am sure that they will work on it because they are doing the same thing, but they are looking at us for bringing in the discipline and push.